Generic name: nivolumab [ nye-VOL-ue-mab ]

 What should I avoid while receiving nivolumab?

-Follow your doctor's instructions about any restrictions on food, beverages, or activity.
+Follow your doctor's instructions about restricting food, beverages, or activity.

-Get emergency medical help if you have signs of an allergic reaction to nivolumab (hives, difficult breathing, swelling in your face or throat) or a severe skin reaction (fever, sore throat, burning eyes, skin pain, red or purple skin rash with blistering and peeling).
+Get emergency medical help if you have signs of an allergic reaction to nivolumab (hives, difficulty breathing, swelling in your face or throat) or a severe skin reaction (fever, sore throat, burning eyes, skin pain, red or purple skin rash with blistering and peeling).

 Call your doctor at once if you have: